“You’re what’s called a pretentious absorber.” Stewart Griffin

 “You remember how Madonna lived in London for, like, a month and then started talking with a British accent?
 It’s that.”
 Stewart Griffin

 “The easy life?”
 Betty Bettle asked her friends in college.
 “You think I led an easy life?
 My family farmed a small, family farm.
 If you knew anything about farming, you’d know what a stretch it is to call that the easy life.”
 It used to frustrate her so much when people said that, but it was probably her fault they thought that.
 She probably told them too much about herself.
-She complained one time that her dad was an over-protective father who strongly encouraged his daughters to stay home most nights.
+She complained one time that her dad was an overprotective father who strongly encouraged his daughters to stay home most nights.
 She also made the mistake of confessing that her brother helped tend the farm, while she and her sister helped their mom in the home.
 She then compounded her mistakes by complaining about being cooped up in such a traditional home.
 “I never got to go out to experience the world,” she said to summarize her complaints.
-The idea that they didn’t see her life as such an awful experience didn’t shock her, but the idea that they would see it as “the easy life” was so ridiculous that it frustrated her.
+The idea that they didn’t see her life as such an awful experience didn’t shock her, but the idea that they would see it as “the easy life” was so ridiculous that she found it frustrating.

-“I’m free,” she whispered with to someone she barely knew at a party.
+“I’m free,” she whispered to someone she barely knew at a party.
 Betty loved these college parties.
-She met so many people from so many different backgrounds.
+She met so many people from so many different backgrounds that the parties felt fulfilling.
 She didn’t party the way most of her fellow freshman in college did.
 They unleashed.
 Betty partied, and she got wasted the first couple times, but she didn’t enjoy it the way others did.
-She loved the experiences she had at the parties though.
-She loved it so much that she went to every college party she could find, but she dumped the beer out, filled it with water, and milked it for the rest of the night.
+She loved the parties though.
+She loved them so much that she went to every college party she could find, but she dumped the beer out, filled it with water, and milked it for the rest of the night.
 The parties were so exciting, and she had so many different experiences at each one that she would find any excuse to attend as many of them as she could find.